zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/clustering/clustering.md

 3. We can use this important to start building up a picture of what each cluster might represent based on the values (and their distribution) for each cluster.
     ![](./images/clustering_39.png " ")

-## **STEP:11** Multi-Cluster – Multi-variable Comparison of Clusters
+**Multi-Cluster – Multi-variable Comparison of Clusters**

-1. The next level of comparison and evaluation of the clusters can be found under the Compare tab.
+4. The next level of comparison and evaluation of the clusters can be found under the Compare tab.
 This lets us compare two clusters against each other at an attribute level.
 For example, let us compare cluster 3 and 11.
 The attribute and graphics section is updated to reflect the data for each of cluster.

     These are color coded to distinguish the two clusters.